Ramification filtration via deformations, II

 \subsection{Groups and Lie algebras of nilpotent class $<p$, \cite{La}}

 Let $L$ be a finite Lie $\Z /p^M$-algebra of nilpotent class $<p$, i.e. $C_p(L)=0$.
 Let $A$ be an enveloping algebra of $L$.
-There is a natural embedding $L\subset A/J^p$ and in terms of this embedding the Campbell-Hausdorff formula appears as
+There is a natural embedding $L\subset A/J^p$ (here $J$ is the augmentation ideal of $A$) and in terms of this embedding the Campbell-Hausdorff formula appears as